joshbyvelds/spellingTutor/README.md

-# spellingTutor
+# Spelling Tutor
-A easy to use spelling / typing training program
+A easy to use spelling / typing training program.